Let's talk about logos

 The medals (from the Italian "medaglia" which means "coin or prize") tend to be metallic discs, similar to coins, although with a larger diameter and pronounced relief, that incorporate some type of symbol or distinction.

-They can contain logos, badges, emblems and captions.
+They can contain logos, shields, emblems and legends.

-The medals are quite similar to the emblems, shields and insignias in terms of the concept they represent, but they are limited to a round, oval or rectangular shape, and are generally accompanied by a ribbon to hang around the neck or pin on clothing.
+They are always limited to a round, oval or rectangular shape, and generally go Accompanied by a ribbon to hang from the neck or put on clothing.

 A matter of honor

-Therefore, a medal is synonymous with award, accolade, recognition, honor or decoration.
+Therefore, a medal is synonymous with a prize, award, recognition, honor or decoration.

 Conceptually, medals are highly prized and desired objects that are awarded to special people: the best in their class.

-They are delivered at important ceremonies and events or at official acts, and whoever receives them receives recognition that distinguishes them from their peers, and this represents pride and added value to their curriculum and career.
+They are awarded at important ceremonies and events or at official events, and whoever receives them receives recognition that distinguishes them from their peers. .

-The type of material of the medals represents the hierarchy of the award awarded: gold, silver, bronze, etc.
+The type of material of the medals represents the hierarchy of the award: gold, silver, bronze, etc.

 As for the graphic design of the medals, we must consider that they are three-dimensional objects of small size and minted in metal in a similar way to coins.